Paybear/paybear-samples/form/README.md

 ```
 <button id="paybear-bitcoin">Pay With Bitcoin</button>
 ```
-You can style the button to match your website.
+You can style the button to match your design.
 If you need to support several currencies, you can add multiple buttons:
 ```
 <button id="paybear-ethereum">Pay with Ethereum</button>
 ```